 Moore Auditory-Visual Integration Training

 Our sensory system is very integrated; thus, what is seen interacts with what is heard.
 Every effort is made through collaboration with a developmental or neuro-rehabilitation optometrist to push stimulation to a functional visual system to minimize a client’s behavioral difficulties during and after Auditory Integration Training (AIT).
-Auditory-Visual Training Protocols enable an individual to receive 10 days of auditory integration training before vision therapy or during a two-week break from vision therapy.
+Auditory Integration Training (AIT) is only 11 days long enabling clients to complete an In-home AIT program before vision therapy or during a two-week break from vision therapy.

 Cheri Moore helps individuals with no diagnosis, a past injury or concussion, those struggling to adapt to hearing aids, and individuals diagnosed with: attention deficit hyperactive disorder (ADHD), sensory issues, autism, dyslexia, hyperactivity, learning disabilities (LD), language impairments, pervasive developmental disorders (PDD), central auditory processing disorder (CAPD), hearing loss, attention deficit disorder (ADD), and depression.

 MAIT Consists of Comprehensive Hearing Tests, ENT Wellness, and Auditory-Visual Protocols